junxit/us-congress-bills-115/metadata.md

 - 2017-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-167.
 - 2017-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-167.
 - 2017-06-13 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-10-03 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-318.
+- 2018-03-08 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-05-21 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 115-253.
+- 2018-05-21 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 115-253.
+- 2018-05-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 420.